 - 1. Import CMS-Flow grid and solution file. - 2.
 Sample a time step of the solution datasets for use in the initial condition - 2.1.
 Click on Data | Data Calculator - 2.1.1.
 Under the Tools section, select Sample time steps. - 2.1.2.
 Under the Datasets section, click on the Water Elevation - 3.
-Export the initial condition datasets to an XMDF file ools Sample time steps an againg an Math Compare datasets Data Calculator Temporal Sancle time steps Compute derivative Conversion Scalar to Vector Vector to Scalar Modification Map activity Filter Data Sets Set As Start Set As End Set As Start Set As End Set As Start Set As End Set Are Start Set As End Set Are Start Set Are Start Set Are Start Set Are Start Update Available Tools Output dataset name: Vel Sample
+Export the initial condition datasets to an XMDF file

-Figure 2-90.
+Figure 2-94.
 Dataset Toolbox showing a time step sample of the water elevation and current velocity datasets for use in a hot start (initial condition) file.

-Figure 2-91.
+Figure 2-95.
 Dataset Toolbox showing a time step sample of the water elevation and current velocity datasets for use in a hot start (initial condition) file.